epanji/generic-structure-reader/README.md

 This system able to replace structure slot reader with generic function.

-In case a function being used as argument in `structure-slot-reader' and unexpectedly returning nil instead of structure instance, it will signal an error due to unable to handle nil.
+In case a function being used as argument in `structure-slot-reader' and unexpectedly returning NIL instead of structure instance, it will signal an error due to unable to handle NIL.

 Imagine a case when there are hundred or thousand reader being used, and condition need to be added in the arguments, instead adding condition all over the files, creating one method will save the time.